HOT, NOT BOTHERED: HOW TO PREPARE FOR HOT YOGA

 Once a hot yoga class starts, we lock the outside door, so you can feel secure leaving your valuables.

-If you're running just a bit late, just call ahead and tell us to leave the door open for 5 minutes.
+If you're running just a bit late, just call ahead and ask us to leave the door open for you - no longer than 5 minutes.

-Come in, lock the door behind you and join the heat.
+Come in, lock the door behind you and join us in the heat.

 - A large bottle of cold water to sip during class, and another for after class.

-- Water ONLY in the yoga room; after class we recommend Amy & Brian's Coconut Juice to hydrate, which we sell ($3).
+- Water ONLY in the yoga room; no colored beverages.
+After class we recommend Amy & Brian's Coconut Juice to hydrate ($3).
 We also sell water ($1).

 Whatever you bring into the yoga room must stay on your mat, so just mat, towel, water and you.
-We rent the right kind of towels ($1) and mats (rent for $2 or purchase an Anti-Microbial Yoga Mat from us for $40) Start a TAB with us ($20 or more) and you can rent/buy whatever you need from us anytime.
+We rent the right kind of towels ($1) and mats (rent for $2 or purchase an Anti-Microbial Yoga Mat from us for $40) Start a TAB ($20 or more) so you can rent/buy whatever you may need for every class.

 Dress for (hot yoga) Success

 Wear shorts, sports bra, bathing suit...very little clothing.
 Our favorite hot yoga clothes are Yoga Bela - good fit and coverage, breathability, great styles for men and women.
 They last through many washings.
-Check our boutique for Yoga Bela hot yoga duds.
+Check our boutique for the coolest hot yoga duds.

 Bring a dry change of clothes for after hot yoga class - strip off your dripping wet yoga clothes in the changing room, towel dry, and change back into dry clothing before exiting the yoga studio.
 Especially in the wintertime - don't go wet into that cold, cold night!